Skip to main content

 Intermediate

-Moving beyond the foundational concepts, we consider the specific for and how genetic insights inform their application.
+Moving beyond the foundational concepts, we consider the specific clinical protocols for hormonal optimization and how genetic insights inform their application.
 Targeted hormonal optimization protocols, whether involving testosterone replacement therapy (TRT) for men or women, or advanced peptide therapies, necessitate a deep understanding of individual metabolic pathways.
 The ‘how’ and ‘why’ of these interventions become clearer when viewed through the lens of your unique genetic predispositions.

 Consider the metabolism of testosterone.
 When administered as a therapy, testosterone undergoes various enzymatic transformations within the body.
 A key pathway involves the aromatase enzyme, which converts testosterone into estrogen.
 For men undergoing TRT, managing estrogen levels is often a critical component of the protocol, frequently involving anastrozole to inhibit aromatase activity.
 Genetic variations in the